MohitPandia/document-management-dashboard/documentation/FolderStructure.md

 The `app` folder contains all the pages and components that are used for routing and layout management in the application.

-- `./src/app/api`: Contains API routes and handlers.
+- `./src/app/api`: Contains API routes and handlers which take care of upload and delete.
 - `./src/app/fonts`: Stores custom fonts used throughout the application.
 - `./src/app/pages`: Holds page components for different routes, such as `Dashboard.tsx`, which represents the main dashboard page.
 - `./src/app/pages.tsx`: Entry point for routing and page composition.